Marketing a New Business: A Lesson in Grit and Persistence

 At this point, I very seriously considered leaving.
 I couldn’t imagine how I was going to recover my composure and I thought maybe it was best to cut bait and save my $100.
 But somehow, I managed to find something to wear, pay for it, change, wipe off my tears, and join everyone else.

 That decision ended up being a game changer for my business.
 I played truly awful tennis, but everyone was welcoming and supportive.
 I met the late Phil Lindy and his son, Alan, from Lindy Communities, who continue to do business with me more than 15 years later.
 I also met Sam Goldstein, Brian’s boss, who asked him why they weren’t already doing business with me.
 I told him it wasn’t for lack of effort!
 They took a meeting right after the event and listed their entire portfolio on my apartment guide.
 And yes, Brian eventually forgave me for getting him in trouble!

 I vowed to return the next year with improved tennis skills.
 I took some lessons and while my game will not be confused with Serena William’s, I love my new hobby and just played in my 16th local association outing.
 And I won the women’s division.

-I’m once again marketing a new business myself, and it’s going well, but there are days that aren’t easy.
+I’m once again marketing a new business myself (Jess, a marketing analytics software company) and it’s going well, but there are days that aren’t easy.
 Recalling this story reminds me to expect that sometimes the going will get tough, and that it’s going to take longer than I expect to perfect the messaging and find marketing tactics that will scale.
 However, I know that I have the grit and persistence I need to see it through.